trychlos/pwix-toggle-switch/README.md

 The component is configurable with an object passed as an argument, which may contain:

+- `name`

+    A string which is expected to uniquely identify the toggle switch.

 - `labelTop`
 - `labelRight`
 - `labelBottom`